Feuerlabs/exometer/doc/exometer_probe.md

-If `exometer:get_value/2` is invoked with `default` as a single data point, the probe's `probe_get_datapoints/1` function will be invoked to retrieve all data points supported by the probe implementation. `probe_get_value/2` will then be called with the returned set of data points provided as an argument.
+If `exometer:get_value/2` is invoked with `default` as a single data point, the probe's `probe_get_datapoints/1` function will be called to retrieve all data points supported by the probe implementation. `probe_get_value/2` will then be called with the returned set of data points provided as an argument.